Skip to content

 from db.models.location import EVLocation

-from db.models.reference import EVChargingNetwork, EVLocationLookup, EVStatistics, AppSettings
+from db.models.reference import EVChargingNetwork, EVChargerStall, EVLocationLookup, EVStatistics, AppSettings

 from db.models.trip_metrics import EVTripMetrics